Pieter Abbeel

-Pieter Abbeel is a professor of electrical engineering and computer sciences, Director of the Berkeley Robot Learning Lab, and co-director of the Berkeley AI Research (BAIR) Lab at the University of California, Berkeley.
-He is also the co-founder of covariant.ai, a venture-funded start-up that aims to teach robots new, complex skills, and co-founder of Gradescope, an online grading system that has been implemented in over 500 universities nationwide.
+Pieter Abbeel (born 1977) is a professor of electrical engineering and computer sciences, Director of the Berkeley Robot Learning Lab, and co-director of the Berkeley AI Research (BAIR) Lab at the University of California, Berkeley.
+He is also the co-founder of Covariant, a venture-funded start-up that aims to teach robots new, complex skills, and co-founder of Gradescope, an online grading system that has been implemented in over 500 universities across the United States.
 He is best known for his cutting-edge research in robotics and machine learning, particularly in deep reinforcement learning.
 In 2021, he joined AIX Ventures as an Investment Partner.
 AIX Ventures is a venture capital fund that invests in artificial intelligence startups.

 Early life and education

-Abbeel was born in Antwerp, Belgium in 1977.
+Abbeel was born in Antwerp, Belgium, in 1977.
 He grew up in nearby suburb Brasschaat.